monstagorilla/ITACoreLibs/how_to_build.md

 ### Special requirements

 For certain modules, additional external libraries have to be manually included:
-- For ITAGeometricalAcoustics/ITAGeo: SketchUp SDK
+- For ITAGeometricalAcoustics/ITAGeo: SketchUp SDK, minimum version 2019
   Cannot be disabled if dependency towards ITAGeo exists
 - For pigeon application: Qt, version 5.9.2 - 5.15.2
   CMake option to disable module: `ITA_GEOMETRICAL_ACOUSTICS_WITH_APPS_QT` Default: `OFF`

 These dependencies have to be downloaded separately and made known to CMake.
 This is done via the CMake variables `SketchUpAPI_DIR` and `Qt5_DIR`.
 Note, that these variables can also be environment variables to work.
 For Qt, `Qt5_DIR` should point to `*Qt Version*\*Compiler*\lib\cmake\Qt5`.
+For SketchUp, `SketchUpAPI_DIR` should point to the `sketchup-yyyy` directory, e.g. `D:/ExternalLibs/SketchUp/sketchup-2021`.

 In case you are working at our institute, these libraries can be found on our server.